sdebruyn/dbt-timescaledb/README.md

 ### Hypertables

 You can materialize your models as hypertables.
-This materialization requires you to set a `time_column_name` configuration option in your models.
+The `hypertable` materialization requires you to set a `time_column_name` configuration option in your models.
 This will create a hypertable in TimescaleDB.

 ```sql
 {{